 Many types of rum are best suited for different purposes.
 Yes, you can drink rum on its own as a well liquor if you’re so inclined.
-However, rum is most often a great factor in a variety of cocktails-including summer cocktails and fall cocktails-and mixed drinks with tonic water-even when you're just learning how to make a cocktail with rum.
-Heck, you can even make dessert in the form of rum cake with some great rum choices-it's similar in many ways to whiskey cake.
+However, rum is most often a great factor in a variety of cocktails--including summer cocktails and fall cocktails–and mixed drinks with tonic water-even when you're just learning how to make a cocktail with rum.

-Knowing what type of rum is best for the drinks you want to make will elevate your bartending skills and boost bar profits-in a bar or speakeasy.
+Knowing what rum is best for the drinks you want to make will elevate your bartending skills and boost bar profits–in a bar or speakeasy.
 There’s a lot to learn about what types of rum are the best ones for your bartending skills with selling alcohol beverages, and personal enjoyment.
 Our rum guide will help you along.

 What Types of Rum Are There

-Beyond the top labels of white and dark rum, there are many more unique types of rum.
-While the list is very long-long enough to warrant an inventory spreadsheet for bars, the ones most widely agreed on for stocking a bar are:
+Beyond the top labels of white and darker rum, there are many more unique types of rum.
+While the list is very long--long enough to warrant an inventory spreadsheet for bars–the ones most widely agreed on for stocking a bar are:

 - Light rum (this is also called white rum or silver rum)